MudroadWhite/New-Principia/notes/theorems.md

 There are 4 types of tactics we use.

 The first type is `MP` in chapter 1.
-It exposes the occurences where we need to perform such application.
+It exposes the occurences where we need to perform a modus ponens.

 The second type is `pose proof`.
 It instantiates a theorem to be deducted.

 The third type is `rewrite`, for implementing the substitutions in the formal system of Principia.
-Unfortunately sometimes it doesn't work - and only in this case will all kinds of more complicated tactics, like `replace`, `change`, `setoid_rewrite`, etc..
+Unfortunately sometimes it doesn't work - and only in this case should more complicated tactics be appeared, like `replace`, `change`, `setoid_rewrite`, etc..

 And last, `assert` is being useful for organizing the proofs, and providing much better readability for all the intermediate steps.